How does New Zealand's education system compare? OECD's Education at a Glance 2010

 Date Published: September 2010

-6. The social benefits of education in NZ
+Chapter 6: The social benefits of education in New Zealand

 First introduced in 2009, EAG 2010 includes three social indicators: health status, interest in politics, and interpersonal trust – and compares differences by education level across OECD countries.
 New Zealand data is available for the first two of these.
 All three indicators generally show a positive relationship with education, increasing as level of education increases.